calamardo33/VBA_code/README.md

 FILE 13.
 SAP Script.
 Monthly report.
 Monthly task to check the current volumes on the refineries, find imbalances and perform a reconciliaition.
 The result is formatted on to a table found on the "RESULT" sheet.

+FILE 14.
+EXCEL TASK.
+MONTHLY COMPILATION AND RECONCILIAITION OF DATA.
+Monthly task that saves hours of data collection manual task from excel spreadsheets.
+That is the most interesting part of this file using arrays to compile all data quickly.
+It stores in arrays all individual volumes per material and dates.
+It then formats data, apply formulas and calculations, creates pivot tables to get totals per type of material and checks for differences and potentiall issues on the calculations.